A Guide to Real-time User Journey Mapping (Zalora – Case Study)

 The result achieved with this was phenomenal as the CTRs went up to 2X value and the conversion rate to 2.5X.
 Moreover, Zalora was able to drive 20X higher dynamic conversion in volume than what they achieved with static push notifications.
 This was achieved by creating highly-engaging notifications for users at every stage of the marketing funnel, and increasing customer LTV.
 The communication was designed to activate, convert, recommend, and retain the users with a series of marketing collaterals.

 A user journey provides you with a comprehensive understanding of your users.
-Using the insights gathered from the user journey, you can prioritize and optimize various aspects of your business to improve the overall user experience.
+Using the insights gathered from the journey builder, you can prioritize and optimize various aspects of your business to improve the overall user experience.
 Moreover, you can stop guessing about the user touchpoints and develop them to attract more customers, convert them and eventually retain them.

 If you are not adopting a user journey for your business, the chances are high that your competitors might get ahead pretty soon.
 If you still have confusion about the efficiency of the user journey or want to start using one, we would be happy to help you out.
 Get in touch with us at firstname.lastname@example.org, and we will gladly answer any question you have.